 The divergence between retail sales of flower and concentrate in the US cannabis market doesn’t have cultivators worried, however.
 For experienced cultivators with the skills to produce premium flower, this competitive landscape offers an opportunity to rise to the top of what’s projected to become a US$20.9 billion market in 2021.

 When it comes to quality cannabis flower, consistency is key.
 Just like your typical pot aficionado, major cannabis brands with large-scale operations prefer consistent, high-quality flower for their product lines.
-Those cultivators that can provide top shelf flower at high yields will outperform in any market despite changing preferences for concentrate over flower.
+Those cultivators that can provide top-shelf flower at high yields are expected to outperform the competition in any market despite changing preferences for concentrates over flower.

-The effect, potency, aroma, taste and yield that defines quality flower are all determined by genetics.
-“Genetics hold the key to your bud’s effects, flavors, vigor and growth attributes,” said Will Hyde on his podcast.
+The effect, potency, aroma, taste and yield that define quality flower are all determined by genetics.
+“Genetics hold the key to your bud’s effects, flavors, vigor and growth attributes,” said Hyde on his podcast.